 Drawing on the values of social justice and anti-oppressive practice, you’ll learn about theory, trauma-informed practice, policy and practice to help you develop a mix of academic and vocational skills.
 You’ll also learn about challenges facing the sector and develop key skills, such as pitching for funding, that will help you to work through these challenges.

-Our course meets JNC requirements, adheres to the NYA code of conduct and Community Development National Occupational Standards (2015).
+Our course meets JNC requirements, adheres to the NYA code of conduct, the National Occupational Standards for Youth Work (2019) and Community Development National Occupational Standards (2015).
 This means you’ll gain in-depth understanding of professional boundaries and knowledge that supports sound and safe practice.

 Once you’ve successfully completed the course, you’ll understand professional requirements, and be able to identify oppression in all forms.
 On top of this, you’ll also be able to recognise true participation and use your voice effectively to represent young people and wider communities.